 - Place the cookies in a food processor.
 Pulse until the cookies are a fine crumb.
 You can also place them in a store bag and crush them with a rolling pin.

 - Pour the melted butter over the cookie crumbs and pulse until the crumbs are coated with butter.

 - Add in the sprinkles and stir.

-- Press the cookie crumb firmly into a 9 inch spring form pan.
+- Press the cookie crumb firmly into a 9.5-inch springform pan.

 - Place into the oven and bake for 10 minutes.
 Remove and let cool.

-- Place 2 pieces of heavy duty tin foil on the outside of the spring form pan.
+- Wrap 2 pieces of heavy duty tin foil around the outside of the springform pan.
 This will help prevent water from getting into your cheesecake.

-- In a large mixing bowl, add in the cheesecake and sugar.
-Mix on medium until light and fluffy.
+- In a large mixing bowl, add in the cream cheese and sugar.
+Mix on medium until smooth.

-- Add in the vanilla and the eggs one at a time.
+- Add in the vanilla, cake batter extract, and the eggs one at a time.
 Mix each egg until incorporated and then add another.
 Scrape the bowl to get any unmixed in cream cheese.